Providing access to higher education in prisons and enhancing the academic experience for all.

 Give Now

 "LIFE gives me a future.
-LIFE gives me a community.
-LIFE gives me hope."

-—Lipscomb LIFE student and resident of the Debra K. Johnson Rehabilitation Center
+— Lipscomb LIFE student and resident of the Debra K. Johnson Rehabilitation Center